No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 You would need to either hire a writer with expertise in that space or hire a reviewer with expertise in that space to look over the article that your friend wrote and vouch for it publicly on your site.
 (Or potentially be the reviewer yourself, if you have the appropriate expertise.)

 The Bottom Line on Blogging

-To summarize the pros, blogging is a wonderful way, if you love writing and content creation, to create an evergreen resource on your website that's fully under your own control, that attracts people to your brand and your business.
+To summarize the pros, blogging is a wonderful way, if you love writing and content creation, to create an evergreen resource on your website that’s fully under your own control and attracts people to your brand and your business.